 It had a large waterfall that spilled into a stream flowing past a deck where there were many conversations (business, and social), casual dinners, parties.
 I at times wondered… what would it be like if the water suddenly stopped flowing?
 Think of the song… American Pie (by Don McLean) … “bye bye Miss American Pie, drove my Chevy to the levee and the levee was dry... the day the music died”.
 Sort of like turning off a faucet, I couldn’t imagine this place without the icy cold water flowing all the time!
-By “all the time” includes during gatherings on the deck when a stone fireplace was blazing, with heavy plastic seasonally placed along the deck railings buffering the winter chill on the deck It was a beautiful place, and … time.
+By “all the time” includes during gatherings on the deck when a stone fireplace was blazing, with heavy plastic seasonally stapled on the deck railings buffering the winter chill.
+It was a beautiful place, and… time.

 But, was there any guarantee that the water wouldn’t stop flowing someday?